“Nothing exists in a fixed way. Birth and death…keep going on…continually and eternally.”

 “Maybe all we can do in the moment is to not turn away and let the unfolding tragedy deepen our…commit[ment] to overcome everything that obscures our innate wisdom and warm-heartedness” (Chödrön, 8).

-So here’s to making space for the tears that make way for the courage to keep on keepin’ on.
+So here’s to making space for the tears that give us courage to keep on keepin’ on.
 Here’s to creating and living the lives we are worthy of living.
 Here’s to saying, “IT IS WHAT IT IS.”

 Food4Thought: What would embracing the impermanence of life look for you in this season of life?
 How might you be more hospitable to the areas of your life that feel uncertain?